nmaggioni/MorningNews/README.md

 ##### Something is wrong with the contents of the feeds.

 Manually execute `SIMULATE_PRINTER=1 npm start` to show debug info and simulate the printer by outputting directly to screen.

+## Contributing

+Feel free to dive in!
+Open an issue or submit PRs.

 [pi-zero-w]: https://www.raspberrypi.org/products/raspberry-pi-zero-w/